Relatively Anosov representations via flows II: examples: Introduction

 \subsection{Acknowledgements}

 Zhu was partially supported by Israel Science Foundation grants 18/171 and 737/20.
 Zimmer was partially supported by grants DMS-2105580 and DMS-2104381 from the National Science Foundation.
 We thank Sara Maloni and Kostas Tsouvalas for ideas and questions which inspired parts of this work.
+We also thank Fanny Kassel and Ilia Smilga for pointing out a mistake in the first version of this paper, and the referee for a thorough reading and helpful comments.